SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 -------------------------

-If you create an array, a set, or a dictionary, and assign it to a variable, the collection that is created will be :newTerm:`mutable`.
+If you create an array, a set, or a dictionary, and assign it to a variable, the collection that's created will be :newTerm:`mutable`.
 This means that you can change (or :newTerm:`mutate`) the collection after it's created by adding, removing, or changing items in the collection.
 If you assign an array, a set, or a dictionary to a constant,